verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [AUTHZ-CHECK-3] VS Operator Authorization checks

+A second authorization grant mode exists for vs-agents.
-For `CreateOrUpdatePermissionSession` and `TriggerResolver`, the authorization model differs from other delegable messages: it relies on `VSOperatorAuthorization` and per-permission settings instead of `OperatorAuthorization`.
+It is used to grant access to `CreateOrUpdatePermissionSession`, `SetPermissionVPtoValidated` and `TriggerResolver` for specific permission manipulation only.
+The authorization model differs from other delegable messages: it relies on `VSOperatorAuthorization` and per-permission settings instead of `OperatorAuthorization`.

+> Note: when a vs-agent account is granted a `VSOperatorAuthorization` for a given permission, the permission is automatically granted for all tree messages `CreateOrUpdatePermissionSession`, `SetPermissionVPtoValidated` and `TriggerResolver`.
+It is not possible to limit specific messages per permission.

 Given a `corporation`, an `operator` (the `vs_operator`), and a **primary permission** `perm` (determined by the calling method):